-Years ago, when I started, I built computers out of second-hand parts when money was tight and needed something to game on or do some work.
+Years ago, when I started, I built computers out of second-hand parts when money was tight and I needed something to game on or do work.
 Using some of this experience will hopefully help you make better decisions.

 Why buy used PC parts?

 Buying used is like a scavenger hunt.
 You have to track down the best deals for an acceptable price and sift through a lot of what you don’t need until you find what you do.